juxt/astro-website/src/pages/blog/opensensors.md

 environment.

 The technology challenges in distributing and processing data on this scale are enormous.
-But opensensors.io has a more important vision, to ensure that public data is shared with the greatest possible audience of innovators.
+But opensensors.io has a more ensure that public data is shared with the greatest possible audience of innovators.